muouim/aefast26/AE_INSTRUCTION.md

 bash run_simple.sh
 ```

+To prevent repeated experiments and concurrent execution from disrupting the running experiments, we have implemented a tracking and checking mechanism for the simple experiment status when running the `run_simple.sh` script:

+- If the script has not been executed before and the code has not been copied or compiled, the script will be executed.
+- If the script is currently being executed by another AEC, a message will prompt: ”`The script is already running, please wait.`“
+- If the script has already been executed, a message will prompt: "`Simple experiment is complete, no need to run the script again.`".
+- If AEC want to re-run the simple experiment (some unexpected results or something wrong), please run `rm /tmp/simple_exp.flag` the reset the simple experiment status.

 The results will be output in the file `simple_results.csv`.
 Here, we only show the title line and output sequence of each part.
 The specific result format of each part is as shown in the "Note on the evaluation results" above and the example of each specific experiment below.

 ```shell